Melbourne Girls Grammar is pleased to continue its

 Applicants may be eligible for Abstudy and if so, parents are required to submit the appropriate documentation to Abstudy.

 How to Apply

-Each applicant should provide the School with the following documentation:
+Each applicant should download and complete the Indigenous Scholarship Application Form and provide it to the School with the following documentation:

 - Birth Certificate

 - Any court orders relating to the care of the applicant

 - A copy of school reports from the last two years

 - A copy of the student’s Year 5 and/or 7 NAPLAN test results

 - Copies of any awards or certificates and/or evidence of participation in school or other activities, for example, sporting or community clubs